Implications of new evidence for lepton-universality violation in $b\to s\ell^+\ell^-$ decays: Acknowledgments

 \section{Acknowledgments}

-We would like to thank A.\ Cerri, M.\ Bona and Roman Zwicky for helpful conversations and Pilar Hern\'andez for useful comments.
-This work is partly supported by the National Natural Science Foundation of China under Grants No.11735003, No.11975041, and No.11961141004, the Academic Excellence Foundation of BUAA for Ph.D.
-Students, and the fundamental Research Funds for the Central Universities.
-The work of BG is supported in part by the U.S. Department of Energy Grant No. DE-SC0009919.
-SJ is supported in part by the UK Science and Technology Facilities Council under Consolidated Grant ST/T00102X/1.
-JMC acknowledges support from the Spanish MINECO through the ``Ram\'on y Cajal'' program RYC-2016-20672 and the grant PGC2018-102016-A-I00.
+We would like to thank A.\ Cerri, M.\ Bona and R.\ Zwicky for helpful conversations and P.\ Hern\'andez for useful comments.
+This work is partly supported by the National Natural Science Foundation of China under Grants No.~11735003, No.~11975041, and No.11961141004, the Academic Excellence Foundation of BUAA for Ph.D. students, and the fundamental Research Funds for the Central Universities.
+The work of B.G. is supported in part by the U.S. Department of Energy Grant No. DE-SC0009919.
+S.J. is supported in part by the U.K. Science and Technology Facilities Council under Consolidated Grants No.~ST/P000819/1 and No.~ST/T00102X/1.
+J.M.C. acknowledges support from the Spanish MINECO through the ``Ram\'on y Cajal'' Program No.~RYC-2016-20672 and Grant No.~PGC2018-102016-A-I00.